 Despite the benefits of reducing food insecurity and improving health outcomes, millions of older adults who qualify for SNAP are not enrolled in the program.
-It is estimated that 3 in 5 seniors may be eligible for but are not getting the benefit.
+It is estimated that over half of seniors may be eligible for but are not getting the benefit.

 NCOA’s Senior SNAP Initiative focuses on increasing enrollment into SNAP so that low-income older adults can buy the food they need for good health.
 NCOA has resources available to help you educate older adults in your community about SNAP, and help them screen for eligibility to participate in the program.
 Find out more.